lucasvegi/Elixir-Code-Smells/README.md

 [Elixir][Elixir] is a new functional programming language whose popularity is rising in the industry <sup>[link][ElixirInProduction]</sup>.
 However, there are few works in the scientific literature focused on studying the internal quality of systems implemented in this language.

-In order to better understand what are the types of sub-optimal code structures that can harm the internal quality of Elixir systems, we scoured websites, blogs, forums, and videos (grey literature review), looking for specific code smells for Elixir that are discussed by its developers.
+In order to better understand the types of sub-optimal code structures that can harm the internal quality of Elixir systems, we scoured websites, blogs, forums, and videos (grey literature review), looking for specific code smells for Elixir that are discussed by its developers.

-As a result of this investigation, we proposed a catalog of 18 new smells specific to Elixir systems.
+As a result of this investigation, we have proposed a catalog of 18 new smells that are specific to Elixir systems.
 These code smells have been categorized into two different groups ([design-related](#design-related-smells) and [low-level concerns](#low-level-concerns-smells)), according to the type of impact and code extent they affect.
 This catalog of Elixir-specific code smells is presented below.
 Each code smell is documented using the following structure:

 * __Name:__ Unique identifier of the code smell.
 This name is important to facilitate communication between developers;
 * __Category:__ The portion of code affected by smell and its severity;
 * __Problem:__ How the code smell can harm code quality and what impacts this can have for developers;
-* __Example:__ Codes and textual descriptions to illustrate the occurrence of the code smell;
+* __Example:__ Code and textual descriptions to illustrate the occurrence of the code smell;
-* __Refactoring:__ Ways to change smelly codes in order to improve its qualities.
+* __Refactoring:__ Ways to change smelly code in order to improve its qualities.
 Examples of refactored code are presented to illustrate these changes.

 The objective of this catalog of code smells is to instigate the improvement of the quality of code developed in Elixir.
 For this reason, we are interested in knowing Elixir's community opinion about these code smells: *Do you agree that these code smells can be harmful?
 Have you seen any of them in production code?
 Do you have any suggestions about some Elixir-specific code smell not cataloged by us?...*

 Please feel free to make pull requests and suggestions ([Discussions][Discussions] tab).
-We want to hear you!
+We want to hear from you!

 [▲ back to Index](#table-of-contents)

 ## Design-related smells

 Design-related smells are more complex, affect a coarse-grained code element, and are therefore harder to detect.
-Next, all 10 different smells classified as design-related are explained and exemplified:
+In this section, 10 different smells classified as design-related are explained and exemplified:

 ### GenServer Envy

 * __Category:__ Design-related smell.

 * __Problem:__ In Elixir, processes can be primitively created by ``spawn/1`` and ``spawn_link/1`` functions.
-Although it is possible to create it this way, it is more common to use abstractions (e.g., [``Agent``][Agent], [``Task``][Task], and [``GenServer``][GenServer]) provided by Elixir to create processes.
-The use of each specific abstraction is not a code smell in itself, however, can be trouble when either a ``Task`` or ``Agent`` are used beyond its suggested purposes, being treated like ``GenServers``.
+Although it is possible to create them this way, it is more common to use abstractions (e.g., [``Agent``][Agent], [``Task``][Task], and [``GenServer``][GenServer]) provided by Elixir to create processes.
+The use of each specific abstraction is not a code smell in itself; however, there can be trouble when either a ``Task`` or ``Agent`` is used beyond its suggested purposes, being treated like a ``GenServer``.

 * __Example:__ As shown next, ``Agent`` and ``Task`` are abstractions to create processes with specialized purposes.
 In contrast, ``GenServer`` is a more generic abstraction used to create processes for many different purposes:

-  * ``Agent``: As Elixir works on the principle of immutability, by default no value is shared between multiple places of code, abling read and write such as in a global variable.
-An ``Agent`` is a simple process abstraction focused on solving this limitation, abling processes to share states.
+  * ``Agent``: As Elixir works on the principle of immutability, by default no value is shared between multiple places of code, enabling read and write as in a global variable.
+An ``Agent`` is a simple process abstraction focused on solving this limitation, enabling processes to share state.
-  * ``Task``: This process abstraction is used when we only need to execute asynchronously some specific action, often in an isolated way, without communication with other processes.
+  * ``Task``: This process abstraction is used when we only need to execute some specific action asynchronously, often in an isolated way, without communication with other processes.
-  * ``GenServer``: Is the most generic process abstraction.
+  * ``GenServer``: This is the most generic process abstraction.
 The main benefit of this abstraction is explicitly segregating the server and the client roles, thus providing a better API for the organization of processes communication.
-Besides that, ``GenServer`` can also encapsulate state (like an ``Agent``), provide sync and async calls (like a ``Task``), and more.
+Besides that, a ``GenServer`` can also encapsulate state (like an ``Agent``), provide sync and async calls (like a ``Task``), and more.

-  Examples of this code smells is when ``Agents`` or ``Tasks`` are used for general purposes and not only to specialized ones such as its documentation suggests.
-To illustrate some smells occurrences, we will cite two specific situations.
-1) When a ``Task`` is used not only to async execute an action, but also to frequently exchange messages with other processes; 2) When an ``Agent`` besides sharing some global value between processes, also frequently are used to execute isolated tasks that are not of interest to other processes.
+  Examples of this code smell appear when ``Agents`` or ``Tasks`` are used for general purposes and not only for specialized ones such as their documentation suggests.
+To illustrate some smell occurrences, we will cite two specific situations.
+1) When a ``Task`` is used not only to async execute an action, but also to frequently exchange messages with other processes; 2) When an ``Agent``, beside sharing some global value between processes, is also frequently used to execute isolated tasks that are not of interest to other processes.

-* __Refactoring:__ When an ``Agent`` or ``Task`` goes beyond its suggested use cases and becomes painful, is better to refactor it to a ``GenServer``.
+* __Refactoring:__ When an ``Agent`` or ``Task`` goes beyond its suggested use cases and becomes painful, it is better to refactor it into a ``GenServer``.

 [▲ back to Index](#table-of-contents)
 ___